 Walk around town and you’ll see graffiti everywhere.
 Dirty, windy subway stations.
 Weird family attractions like Tempelhofer Feld, which is an abandoned Nazi airport.
 Museums about Nazi terror, the persecution of Jewish people, concentration camps, and the Cold War.
 Memory plaques for people shot while trying to climb the Berlin Wall.
 Gold-colored bricks in front of houses where Jewish people lived who were deported and killed.
 Facades of buildings and churches that were never rebuilt.

 Berlin is an outdoorsy kind of place.
-Not because of pretty hills or mountains, because they aren’t any, or particularly nice weather.
+Not because of pretty hills or mountains, because there aren’t any, or particularly nice weather.
 But there are lots of parks, lakes, and forest areas with trails.
 Berliners just like hanging around outside; to walk, drink beer, run marathons, and sunbathe, sometimes naked.
 Kids play outside no matter how cold in snowsuits, adults gather around flea markets and food stalls.
 Fresh air is good for you seems to be the motto here.

 The food in Berlin is not great.
 It’s certainly no food destination, unless kebab and falafel fulfill your culinary fantasies.
 But it can generally be summarized in two extremes that suit me well.
 On the one hand, the food culture largely revolves around pork sausage, french fries, and sauerkraut.
 Delicious, not healthy.
 On the other hand, the vegan movement is so big you can get vegan dishes anywhere, from street food to haute cuisine.
 Delicious, and healthy!

 Berlin is affordable.
 Parking costs about a dollar per hour, if you have to pay at all.
 A big bottle of cold beer (which you may drink in public, no problem) at a food stall is $2.
 Everything is very reasonably priced.
 The only weird thing is that they really rely on cash in Berlin, so you can’t go out with just a debit or credit card.